equipez/setup_mex/README.md

 This package is **not** a hacking tool to circumvent these requirements, but a tool to help MATLAB recognize your compiler after these requirements are satisfied.

+For Fortran, this package provides scripts (`install_oneapi_macos.sh` and `install_oneapi_windows.bat`) to help you install the Fortran compiler from
+[Intel oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html),
-For Fortran, `setup_mex` will install (automatically) the Fortran compiler from [Intel oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html), available free of charge, because this is the compiler officially supported by MATLAB.
+available free of charge.
+This is the compiler officially supported by MATLAB.

-This package has been tested on all recent releases of MATLAB under recent versions of Windows and macOS via [GitHub Actions](https://github.com/equipez/setup_mex/actions/workflows/setup_mex.yml).
+This package has been successfully tested on all recent releases of MATLAB under recent versions of Windows and macOS via [GitHub Actions](https://github.com/equipez/setup_mex/actions/workflows/setup_mex.yml).
 Nevertheless, I will not be surprised if it does not work on your machine.
 In that case, you need to consult a local MATLAB expert or the technical support